chef-boneyard/chef-web-docs-2016/step_manage_webui/step_manage_webui_policy_client_view_details.rst

 ..
 This is an included how-to.

-To view key details:
+To view client key details:

 #.
 Open |webui|.
 #.
 Click |webui policy|.
 #.
 Click |webui policy_client|.
 #.
-Select a key.
+Select a client key.
 #.
 Click the |webui tab_details| tab.